laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 - **blink-left, blink-right**

     The left/right indicator or hazard light is engaged and the blink timer is in the bright period.

-- **winch-disabled, winch-idle, winch-in, winch-out**

-    The state of the winch.

 - **servo-output-setup-centre, servo-output-setup-left, servo-output-setup-right**